ezzabuzaid/blog/src/content/blog/Gentle Introduction To Typescript Compiler API.md

 - JavaScript code: The compiler will output JavaScript code that can be executed later on.
 - Source map: A source map is a file that maps the code within a compressed file back to its original position in a source file to aid debugging.
 It is mostly used by the browser to map the code it executes back to its original location in the source file.
-- Declaration file: A declaration file is a file that provides type information about existing JavaScript code to enables other programs to use the values (functions, variables, ...) defined in the file without having to guess what they are.
+- Declaration file: A file that provides type information about existing JavaScript code to enables other programs to use the values (functions, variables, ...) defined in the file without having to guess what they are.

-> The TypeScript compiler generates declaration files for all the code it compiles if enabled in tsconfig, and you can also write your own declaration files for existing JavaScript libraries.
+> The TypeScript compiler generates declaration files for all the code it compiles if enabled in tsconfig.json, and you can also write your own declaration files for existing JavaScript libraries.

 ![How TypeScript Compiler Works](../../assets/how-typescript-compiler-works.excalidraw.svg)